hagag1919/search_engine/README.md

 This repository provides a simple implementation of a search engine using Flask and SQLAlchemy.
 It demonstrates the basic concepts of indexing, searching, and highlighting matched text in search results.

+# Search Terminology

+## Index
+An index is a data structure that improves the speed of data retrieval operations on a database table.
+In the context of search engines, an index is created to allow quick lookup of documents that contain specific words or phrases.
+It maps terms to the documents in which they appear.

+## Documents
+Documents are the basic units of information that are indexed and searched.
+In a search engine, a document can be any piece of text, such as a web page, a PDF file, or a database record.
+Each document is assigned a unique identifier and is processed to extract searchable content.

+## Tokenization
+Tokenization is the process of breaking down text into smaller units called tokens, typically words or phrases.
+This is a crucial step in text processing for search engines, as it allows the system to analyze and index the content effectively.
+For example, the sentence "The quick brown fox" would be tokenized into ["The", "quick", "brown", "fox"].

+## Edge N-Grams
+Edge n-grams are a type of n-gram that captures the beginning part of a word.
+They are used to improve search performance by allowing partial matches.
+For example, the word "search" can be broken down into edge n-grams like ["s", "se", "sea", "sear", "searc", "search"].
+This helps in matching queries like "sea" or "sear" to the word "search".

+## Segments
+Segments refer to the individual parts of an index.
+In large-scale search engines, the index is often divided into multiple segments to manage and update the data more efficiently.
+Each segment is a self-contained index that can be searched independently.
+When a search query is executed, the results from all segments are combined to produce the final output.

+## Query Parser
+A query parser is a component of a search engine that interprets and processes user queries.
+It translates the user's search input into a format that the search engine can understand and execute.
+The query parser handles various aspects such as parsing keywords, handling operators (AND, OR, NOT), and managing special characters or syntax.

 # News Search Engine

 This repository contains a simple news search engine built with Flask and SQLAlchemy.
 The search engine allows users to search for news articles and highlights the matched text in the search results.